springernature/vpat/nature.md

 </ul></td>
 <td>Partially Supports</td>
 <td>
-All text on the pages of this product supplied by us can be resized up to 400% without loss of information or functionality.
+All first party text on the pages of this product can be resized up to 400% without loss of information or functionality.
 <br><br>
-Third party advertising scripts may inject non-responsive content that loses or obscures information when text is resized.
+Third party scripts may inject non-responsive content that loses or obscures information when text is resized.
+The OneTrust “manage cookies” privacy centre uses fixed-height elements that may partially obscure content at higher magnifications.
 </td>
 </tr>
 <tr valign="top">